 The Audi S3 Saloon is the performance version of the A3 Saloon.
 It has a similar powertrain to the S3 hatchback and S3 Cabriolet but has more rear legroom and boot space.
 It’s quite a niche car but buyers might also consider the Mercedes CLA45 AMG, BMW M235i and to some extent the Subaru WRX STi.

-The A3 Saloon’s interior is regarded as one of the best in class and the S3 is the same but with added flair.
+The A3’s interior is regarded as one of the best in class and the Audi S3 Saloon is the same but with added flair.
 The sloping roofline eats away at rear headroom, meaning the saloon falls behind the hatchback in this respect.

-It’s no Porsche in the corners, but the S3 Saloon is described as competent and confidence inspiring.
+It’s no Porsche in the corners, but the Audi S3 Saloon is described as competent and confidence inspiring.
 It’s extremely fast point to point in any weather thanks to the grippy all-wheel-drive system.
-The Saloon’s longer wheelbase also results in a more comfortable ride than in the hatchback.
+The Audi S3 Saloon’s longer wheelbase also results in a more comfortable ride than in the hatchback.

 The engine powering the S3 Saloon is used throughout the Audi range in different power levels and testers agree it’s a responsive, powerful and fuel efficient unit.
 In the S3 Saloon it produces 306hp and makes very a nice sound on full-throttle gear changes if you opt for the DSG automatic gearbox.